How to Camp on Utah’s BLM Lands

 - Clothing for changing weather conditions (layers are great!)

 - Paper maps and/or downloaded maps

 - Fire-starting materials (if you plan on starting a fire)

 - Air compressor and aerosol tire sealant (mostly if you plan on driving off-road or on dirt roads)

 For more packing suggestions, read Planning Ahead For Your Utah Adventure.

 Recreate - In addition to camping, BLM lands and other public lands also lend themselves to countless recreational opportunities.
 Though you’re camping at night, fill your days with biking, hiking, fishing, kayaking, star gazing, OHV riding and so on.
 Read more about BLM recreation in Utah.

-Tell a friend - If you are headed out to camp alone, tell a friend or family member the specific or general area you are traveling to and when you plan to return.
+Tell a friend - If you are headed out to camp alone, tell a friend or family member the specific or general area you are traveling to and when you plan to return (Read: How To Stay Safe in the Outdoors).
 It pays to be cautious!
 (Learn more about how you can support Utah’s local search and rescue teams with a Utah Search and Rescue Assistance card.)

 From definitions and clarifications to tips and best practices, camping on BLM and public lands is worth gaining the confidence to go, do, see, preserve and enJOY.